Resources

 Live Conversation

 UserTesting’s Live Conversation is a type of moderated test.
-It enables interactive, live, remote conversations in the form of a two-way video conference across all platforms, including mobile.
-With Live Conversation, you and the contributor can talk, see each other, and share screens.
+It enables user interviews via interactive, live, remote conversations in the form of a two-way video conference across all platforms, including mobile.
+With Live Conversation, you and a user or customer can talk, see each other, and share screens.

 Learn more